Housing Reports

 For Buyers: The Seller-Tilted Balance

-Pro Tip: Hunt for Stale Gems: With the Median Days on Market now up to 57 days, there is a golden opportunity to look at stale listings.
-These are homes that have been sitting for 60 days or more.
+Pro Tip: Hunt for Stale Gems: These are homes that have been sitting for 60 days or more.
 Many of these sellers are highly motivated and have already started reducing prices.
 This is where you can often negotiate deals, including rate buy-downs or significant closing cost credits to help offset today's interest rates.

 For Sellers: Precision Pricing at Listing is Paramount

-While inventory is up, the Median Sold Price per Square Foot dipped slightly to $201, which is down 3.4% year over year.
-Sellers are currently receiving about 98.2% of their list price on average.
-This tells us that buyers are being very discerning.
+Though it is a Seller's Market, homeowners are currently receiving about 98.6% of their list price on average.
+This tells us that buyers are being discerning.
 With rates currently back in the mid-6s, buyers are even more sensitive to value.
 To stand out, your home needs to be staged beautifully and priced accurately from day one.
+Resist the urge to overprice your home.
+History tells us that the winning pricing strategy is to price at or just below market value attracting buyers and momentum right away.
+Pricing too high will cause your home to get passed over and become stale.

 Properly priced and marketed homes are still selling within days after being listed for sale.
 If you want to sell fast for more, it's imperative to use the right home-selling strategy at listing.

-• Don't: Price your home high to "leave room to negotiate" or ignore minor maintanence or updates.
+- Don't: Price your home high to "leave room to negotiate" or ignore minor maintenance or updates.

 What Could Your Home Sell For Today?